quixio/quix-docs/docs/cli/cli-template.md

 ## Step 4: Run the project locally

 There are various ways you can run your code locally.
-In this template you can run the entire pipeline locally using docker.
+In this tutorial you run the entire pipeline locally using Docker.

 1. To run the pipeline locally, in your terminal enter the following command: